VinceNolan999/ms3-my-movie-catalog/README.md

 - This website will consist of of a landing page that has view only access to the displayed movie tiles And a limited navigation bar with the option to login or register..

- The search and genre select button shoule be accesible for all.
-Once a user is registered and logged in, other feature becaome avaialbe.
+ The search and genre select button should be accessible for all.
+Once a user is registered and logged in, other feature became available.
 Further Navigation links are present for 'Profile' and 'Add Movie'.
 In addition the login button is replaced with a log out button.
 Ae search bar to search by movie name or movie description present in addition to Select movies by genre.
-The Film tiles will also contain an edit button that allows editing of the movi details, adding and editing movies will attribute to the user details.
+The Film tiles will also contain an edit button that allows editing of the movie details, adding and editing movies will attribute to the user details.
 Users can also delete the movie within the edit function.
 Pressing the button will require a confirmation click to delete to help prevent accidental deletions.

-- A basic pofile page confirming the username and associated email address which is required upon registration.
+- A basic profile page confirming the username and associated email address which is required upon registration.

-- Add movie section that reveals form categorys for the user to complete which are relevant to the movie.
+- Add movie section that reveals form category's for the user to complete which are relevant to the movie.
 The section of Genre, format and age rating are all dropdown selection boxes, however the options from these are gathered from the the database in linked librarys.
-All options are self explainitory.
+All options are self explanatory.
 The URL option at the bottom is pre filled with an example HTML.
 IF user has no film specific URL this can be left as is and submitted.
 A wishlist toggle button at the bottom that adds a further field for displaying movies the users may want.
 Buttons present that cancels the form (redirect back to home screen), clears the form and Adds the movie.

 - Log out tab.
 Clears the users session cookie